EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

 ### Task 3: Verify the sign in after compromise

-Perform this task on CL4.
+Perform this task on CL2.

 1. Click *Power*, **Restart**.
-1. Sign in as **ada@adatum.com**.
+1. Sign in as **ad\Ida**.

-    > The sign in will fail, because the password of Ada Russell was reset.
+    > The sign in will fail, because the password of Ida Alksne was reset.

 ### Task 4: Assign a new password